Glossary of School Terms

 - Earth-Friendly Raffle: Held weekly at Friday Morning Assembly, students who come to school in an earth-friendly way and/or with a waste-free lunch may enter the raffle.
 Parents who bring their own coffee mugs may also enter the raffle.
 This raffle is generally hosted by members of the student-led Green Task Force, now a part of Student Leadership Team.

 - FAM: an acronym for the Family Access Module, a password-protected section of the CDS website where current families can update their contact information, find an online directory of CDS families, view and download student progress reports, etc.

-- Farm and Garden: The space off the main yard at the 333 campus with fruits, vegetables, trees, sheep, and chickens.
+- Farm & Garden: The space off the main yard at the 333 campus with vegetable gardens, fruits trees, sheep, and chickens.

 - Friday Coffee: Weekly coffee provided on the CDS yard prior to each assembly.
 Parent volunteers sign up to bring the large urns of donated coffee from Church Street Cafe.

 - Friday Morning Assembly: This is a weekly gathering from 8:30-9:00 a.m. on Fridays, in which the entire CDS community is welcomed to student-led assemblies.

 - Grandparents & Special Friends Day: Annual event taking place the Tuesday before Thanksgiving to which all our grandparents and special friends are invited.
 Features student performances and classroom visits.